SUPPORT ARTIST LED EVENTS

 Through the Lacuna Festivals we hope to;

-- Promote quality, contemporary (and sometimes challenging) art to communities isolated from mainland Europe which, therefore have limited access to Arts & Culture.
+Promote quality, contemporary (and sometimes challenging) art to communities isolated by significant distance from mainland Europe.

 This has to be the question we get asked the most.
 It is not our job, we haven’t been asked to do it and we don’t get paid for it, so we understand why it may be difficult to understand our motivation.
 But really our motivation is simple and comes from our own experiences.

 What we do have is the drive and determination to find the things that we need to make creative spaces (temporary or permanent) happen.
-Yes, it is hard work and the week before the festivals we don’t sleep and we mainly survive on coffee and hugs from our friends.
+Yes, it is hard work and the week before the festivals we don’t sleep and we mainly survive on coffee and hugs from our friends (this year we couldn't even have hugs!).
 But the thing is that doing this benefits everyone, you, us and everyone who sees the exhibitions or takes part in the events.
-It is super inspirational meeting all of you lovely Creatives and now running the festivals is one of our favourite things to do.
+So now, running the festivals is one of our favourite things to do.

 Let's get our art out there and let it speak for itself to all who encounter it.
 Let's share our vision of the world, our troubles, our thoughts, our ideas and whatever else we may chose to communicate.
 But let's share it knowing that it has an intrinsic worth that cannot be defined by a cash sum and knowing that as creatives we are living a valid way of life.